insurgency/django-sphinxdoc/README.txt

 <http://code.djangoproject.com/browser/djangoproject.com/djangodocs>`_ and
 makes it more widely usable.

-django-sphinxdoc can handle multiple Sphinx projects (called „apps“ from now on).
+django-sphinxdoc can handle multiple Sphinx projects (called “apps” from now on).
 It takes the static body of the documentation from the JSON files Sphinx creates and embeds them in the content block of your site.